thulab/iot-benchmark/docs/DifferentTestMode.md

 ## 8. Correctness write mode (single database, external data set)

-In order to verify the correctness of data set writing, you can use this mode to write the data set generated in the generate data mode.
-Currently, this mode only supports IoTDB v1.0 and later versions and InfluxDB v1.x
+In order to verify the correctness of data set writing, you can use this mode to write the data set generated in generate data mode back into the target database.
+This mode is also used in dataset-based verification workflows.

 ## 9. Correctness single-point query mode (single database, external data set)

 Before running this mode, you need to use the correctness write mode to write data to the database.
-To verify the correctness of the data set written, you can use this mode to query the data set written to the database.
-Currently, this mode only supports IoTDB v1.0 and InfluxDB v1.x.
+To verify the correctness of the written data set, you can use `verificationQueryMode` to query the data set written to the database.
+According to the current code and module support, this mode is available in modules including IoTDB v1.0 and later, InfluxDB v1.x, TimescaleDB, and CnosDB.

 ## 10. Dual database mode

 To complete the correctness verification more conveniently and quickly, iot-benchmark also supports dual database mode.

 1. For all the test scenarios mentioned above, unless otherwise specified, dual databases are supported.
 Please **start the test** in the `verification` project.
+2. `IS_COMPARISON` and `IS_POINT_COMPARISON` are mutually exclusive; only one verification method should be enabled at a time.

-2. For the relevant test scenarios for correctness verification below, they must be run in dual database mode, and currently only IoTDB v1.0 and newer versions and timescaledb are supported.
+3. According to the current code, double write only support IoTDB v1.0 and newer versions and timescaledb.

 ## 11. General test mode: write (dual database)